strapi/documentation/docusaurus/docs/dev-docs/configurations/users-and-permissions-providers.md

 # Users & Permissions providers

 Strapi comes with a predefined set of built-in providers for the [Users & Permissions feature](/user-docs/features/users-permissions).
-Custom providers can be configured.
+Custom providers can also be configured (see the [dedicated guide](/dev-docs/configurations/users-and-permissions-providers/new-provider-guide)).

 ## Understanding the login flow